lambdanil/astOS/README.md

 * Once inside the chroot the OS behaves like regular Arch, so you can install and remove packages using pacman
 * Do NOT run ast from inside a chroot, it could cause serious damage to the system, there is a failsafe in place, which can be bypassed with ```--chroot``` if you really need to
 * Make sure to take a btrfs snapshot of /var before making any serious changes to it in a chroot, as /var is a mutable directory
+* You can chroot into the image of the running system and then deploy it again, as the currently running system is actually a copy of the image
 ```
 ast chroot <overlay>
 ```